-Risk Response Strategy Likelihood of Occurrence Impact of Occurrence The state does not receive affordable bids or are not able to reach commercial close in the procurement INDOT contracting procedures include contingencies and processes for readvertising and rescheduling letting of contracts.
+Risk Response Strategy Likelihood of Occurrence Impact of Occurrence Delay in Procurement The state does not receive affordable bids or are not able to reach commercial close in the procurement.
+INDOT contracting procedures include contingencies and processes for readvertising and rescheduling letting of contracts.
 Medium Medium